textcortex/icortex/README.md

 To execute a prompt with ICortex, use the `/` character (forward slash, also used to denote division) as a prefix.
 Copy and paste the following prompt into a cell and try to run it:

 ```
 /print Hello World.
-Then print the Fibonacci numbers till 100, all in the same line
+Then print the Fibonacci numbers till 100
 ```

-If all goes well, you should see an output similar to the following:
+Depending on the response, you should see an output similar to the following:

 ```
 print('Hello World.', end=' ')